liuning0820/liuning0820.github.io/_posts/2019-04-18-play-with-debian.md

 # Play With Debian

-Records tools installation when playing with debian.
+Records tools installation when playing with Debian.

 ## Git Installation